 The Caspari Center offers a wide variety of accredited and non-accredited study tours in the Holy Land.
 Our tours allow pastors, Bible teachers, mission workers, and theology students to experience the land of the Bible.
 They'll also gain a deeper understanding of the biblical text, the Jewish roots of the Christian faith, and the social and religious context of Jesus and the early church.
 In addition, participants get to know local Messianic and Arab believers, understand the needs for outreach and ministry in the land, and gain an inside view of the theological and political challenges that local believers face.
 Using Caspari tour guides and a wide network of local expert lecturers, we can provide an experience that will be of immense value to anyone studying and communicating the Word of God.

-Our upcoming missiology course is slated for 3-14th of November 2014.
+Our upcoming missiology course is slated for April 11-22, 2016.
 It is titled "Jesus the Jew – A Light to the Nations."
-This 12-day tour focuses on understanding Jesus, his message in his Jewish context, and how this message became a message for the world.
+This 10-day tour focuses on understanding Jesus, his message in his Jewish context, and how this message became a message for the world.
 Using the modern Jewish context as a case study, we will look at how the message of Jesus can be contextualized today to reach all the various cultures and people groups around the world.

 For more information about the program and how to register, click here.